oblac/jodd/README.md

 ## Jodd Bundle

-If you are already using many **Jodd** jars, you can simply just use the _bundle_ jar.
-It's a single jar with all modules included :)
+If you are already using many **Jodd** jars, you can simply just use the _bundle_ jar: `jodd-all`.
+It's a single jar with all modules included; where all dependencies are optional.
+Why not :)

 ## Building Jodd from source